 Stay Calm and Avoid Making Any Sudden Movements

-If you see a wrong-way driver coming toward you, stay calm and avoid making any sudden movements like swerving.
-This will help you maintain control of your vehicle and avoid an accident and could help you make a safer decision about what to do next.
+If you see wrong way drivers coming toward you, stay calm and avoid making any sudden movements like swerving.
+This will help you maintain control of your vehicle and reduce the likelihood of wrong way collisions, which often occur at high speeds on freeways and divided highways.
+These accidents pose significant risks to other motorists and can lead to devastating outcomes, including wrong way fatalities.

 Move to the Right